 Colors

-Christopher’s warmth and down-to-earth-ness inspired the colors for his brand.
-In fact, the primary color of the brand, is a bronze color eyedropped from Christopher’s beard.
+Christopher himself inspired the colors for his brand.
+The primary color of the brand is ‘eyedropped’ from Christopher’s beard.
 Yep!
 We even discussed changing his primary color based on the season, as Christopher’s beard becomes a lot lighter in the summer.

 I also went in and tweaked the colors to make sure that the HSB values were exactly dividable by 5, something I knew Christopher would appreciate as a person who can’t leave the volume on the TV at 4, or 9, or 14 – it has to be 5, 10 or 15.